University of Strathclyde Faculty of Engineering

-The Faculty of Engineering is one of the four faculties which make up the University of Strathclyde in Glasgow, Scotland.
-The faculty contains multiple departments offering many different undergraduate and postgraduate courses.
+The University of Strathclyde Faculty of Engineering is the engineering school at the University of Strathclyde in Glasgow, Scotland.
+The faculty offers over 40 undergraduate and postgraduate courses which are taught in one of the eight departments.
 These range from BEng, MEng and MSc courses to doctorates throughout the faculty.

-Introduction

-The Faculty of Engineering at Strathclyde offers over 40 undergraduate courses and postgraduate courses, each, which cover a wide range of disciplines.
-These courses are taught in one of the eight departments of the University of Strathclyde for Engineering.

 It teaches over 4,000 students, who come from many different countries.
-3,000 of these are undergraduates, 650 are postgraduates being taught, and 500 are at the university to do research.
+3,000 of these are undergraduates, 650 are postgraduates, and 500 are at the university for research.

 Departments

 The faculty has eight departments.
 These are: